potatolain/nesnet/README.md

 #### Current Features:
 - http get requests
+- http post requests
+- http put requests
+- http delete requests

 #### Desired/Upcoming Features:
-- http post
-- http put
-- http delete
 - https
+- Better stability
+- More efficient use of rom space & memory.

 ## What does using the library look like?